matias-vazquez/microcontroladores/Lab03/README.md

   <img src="img/sch_cap_05.PNG">
 </p>

 5. Once you finish the schematic capture, your design is ready for PCB layout, since no simulations are required.
-Save your project and export the schematic diagram as a image or PDF file to include in your report: __*File → Export Graphics*__ [P].
+Save your project and export the schematic diagram as a image or PDF file to include in your report: __*File → Export Graphics [P]*__.
 You can now continue to Part II: PCB Layout.

+<p align="right">Last update: March 15th, 2021</p>